gerhardol/trails/README.md

   * Older releases: [Google Code](https://code.google.com/p/trails/downloads/list) Contains versions for older SportTracks versions, but functionality is limited.
   * A beta may be available here (not necessarily newer than the latest release): [beta](http://web.comhem.se/gerhardo/st/TrailsPlugin-beta.st3plugin.zip) (remove the .zip suffix after downloading)

 Patches are welcome.
-See [Developers](Developers) wiki for hints to get started.
+See [Developers](/gerhardol/trails/wiki/Developers) wiki for hints to get started.

-This project was previously in Google Code: http://code.google.com/p/trails
+This project was previously hosted at Google Code: http://code.google.com/p/trails